hypermedialabs/uploader/CONTRIBUTING.md

-# Contributing to Hypermedia Uploader
+# Contributing to Client Uploader

-We're thrilled that you're interested in contributing to Hypermedia Uploader!
+We're thrilled that you're interested in contributing to Client Uploader!
 Your contributions are essential for keeping this project innovative and accessible.
 Whether you're fixing bugs, adding new features, or improving documentation, every contribution is valuable.

 ## How to Contribute

-1. **Fork the Repository**: Start by forking the Hypermedia Uploader repository on GitHub.
+1. **Fork the Repository**: Start by forking the Client Uploader repository on GitHub.

 2. **Clone the Forked Repository**: Clone your fork to your local machine to start making changes.